 The behaviour or things said must be unwanted.
 A gesture can be unwanted even if the employee does not protest out loud.

 Conduct Harming the Dignity or the Psychological or Physical Integrity of the Employee

 For example, the employee feels belittled, devalued or denigrated.
-The employee may suffer permanent psychological or physical injuries.
+The employee may suffer permanent psychological or physical harm.

 A Harmful Work Environment

-Many different people could be involved in a situation of psychological harassment.
+People with a variety of work relationships could be involved in situations of psychological harassment.
 For example: